AliceO2Group/O2Physics/Tools/PIDML/README.md

 # PID ML in O2

 Particle identification is essential in most of the analyzes.
-The following tutorial will help you to make use of the machine learning models to improve purity and efficiency of particle kinds for your analysis.
+The PID ML interface will help you to make use of the machine learning models to improve purity and efficiency of particle kinds for your analysis.
 A single model is tailored to a specific particle kind, e.g., pions with PID 211.
 For each track, the model returns a float value in [0, 1] which measures the ''certainty'' of the model that this track is of given kind.

 ## PidONNXModel